iBicha/playlet/PRIVACY.md

 Similar to Invidious requests, only the bare minimum and necessary information is sent, which is used to enable the viewing of content.

+Additionally, when a YouTube account is used in Playlet, Innertube traffic can become associated with the account, which further reduces user privacy.
+This is necessary to use features associated with YouTube accounts, such as subscriptions, playlists, and watch history.

 ## SponsorBlock

 Playlet may request information from a [SponsorBlock](https://github.com/ajayyy/SponsorBlock)